BHII-KSC/qbr/cran-comments.md

+## Submission 2023-08-23
+* There were no errors, warnings, or notes when running check() on my windows device
+* Ran devtools::check_mac_release and rhub::check on a Debian OS without error, warning, or notes.
+* This version of qbr resolves an absence of a package help file by replacing qbr.R with qbr-package.R and thereby qbr-package.Rd.
+This problem was introduced when a breaking change in roxygen2 7.0.0 (2019-11-12) went unnoticed.

 ## Submission 2022-11-11
 * There were no ERRORs, WARNINGs, or NOTEs on local Windows device using check()
 * Ran devtools::check_mac_release  and rhub::check without error,